 Nova Scotia Lighthouses

 As a long island like peninsula in Atlantic Canada, Nova Scotia’s coasts have been protected for centuries by several faithful lighthouses.
-In fact these historic buildings are now landmarks of the touristic Lighthouse Route, a trip to not be missed when visiting this region.
+These historic buildings are now touristic landmarks.
+When you go there you shouldn’t miss the Lighthouse Route – you will not regret.

 I visited a few if not all of them and here they are – Click on them for a larger format: